yymao/decals-image-list-tool/README.md

 # decals-image-list-tool

+Go to web app here: https://yymao.github.io/decals-image-list-tool/

-A simple webpage to generate image cutouts of the [Dark Energy Camera Legacy Survey](http://legacysurvey.org/) (DECaLS).
+A web app to display image cutouts retrieved from the <a href="http://legacysurvey.org/">Dark Energy Camera Legacy Surveys</a>, designed to be used for target selection and inspection.

-This tool is similar to the [SDSS Image List Tool](https://skyserver.sdss.org/dr13/en/tools/chart/listinfo.aspx).
+This tool is similar to the <a href="https://skyserver.sdss.org/dr16/en/tools/chart/listinfo.aspx">SDSS Image List Tool</a>.